Jujbraga/JuShop_Webshop/README.txt

+# JuShop_Webshop

+Project to Web Developing course, about webbserverprogrammering and webbutveckling 2.

 Instructions:
 1. Open the file "database/openfirst/createdb.php" to create the database jushop;
 2. Import the attached file "tabel_products.sql" into database, this file already have